Most people with a kidney infection can be treated at home with a course of antibiotics, and paracetamol if needed.

 If you're being treated at home, you'll usually be prescribed a course of antibiotic tablets or capsules that lasts between 7 and 14 days.

-Usually, you'll start to feel better quite soon after treatment starts and should feel completely better after about 2 weeks.
+Usually, you'll start to feel better quite soon after treatment starts.
+Most people who are diagnosed and treated promptly with antibiotics feel completely better after about 2 weeks.

-If your symptoms show no sign of improvement 24 hours after treatment starts, contact your GP for advice.
+If your symptoms show no sign of improvement 24 hours after treatment starts, contact a GP for advice.

 Taking a painkiller such as paracetamol should help relieve symptoms of pain and a high temperature.

-However, anti-inflammatory painkillers (NSAIDs) such as ibuprofen aren't normally recommended for a kidney infection – they may increase the risk of further kidney problems so shouldn't be taken unless advised by a doctor.
+However, anti-inflammatory painkillers (NSAIDs) such as ibuprofen are not normally recommended for a kidney infection – they may increase the risk of further kidney problems so should not be taken unless advised by a doctor.
 A doctor may only prescribe these in certain circumstances.

 Things you can try yourself